hellwegandy/house_rules/DF_combat_perks.md

 Combat Perks represent slick moves or dirty tricks useful in a fight.
 They’re available to anybody who meets the prerequisites.
 Most delvers may buy one Combat Perk per full 20 points invested in “combat skills,” a category encompassing any skill that permits attacks or active defenses, with bare hands or weapons (melee or ranged), plus all Fast-Draw skills.

 ### Trademark Move
 Each player may work out a few “trademark moves” that cover an entire turn’s worth of actions, and write down the effects in advance.
 For instance, “All-Out Attack (Strong) for 2d+3 cutting, thrown as a Rapid Strike with a chop to the neck, at skill 13, followed by a Deceptive slash at the torso for -2 defenses, at skill 14.”
 To encourage this, anyone who takes the time to work out a trademark move and spends a point on the perk, gains a Trademark Move perk that gives +1 to all skill rolls made during that move.
+Trademark Moves do not count toward the limit for Combat Perks.

 ### Knights
 Knights - whose sole concern is fighting – may purchase one perk per full 10 points in combat skills.